Jump toUpdate content

-Configuring Hadoop on Ubuntu Xenial
+Configuring Hadoop on Ubuntu Linux

 Similar to data residing in a local file system of a personal computer system, in Hadoop, data resides in a distributed file system called “Hadoop Distributed File system”.
 Hadoop is suitable for:

-- Fault Tolerance: Hadoop ecosystem has a provision to replicate the input data on to other cluster nodes.
+• Fault Tolerance: Hadoop ecosystem has a provision to replicate the input data onto other cluster nodes.
 That way, in the event of a cluster node failure, data processing can still proceed by using data stored on another cluster node.

 Hadoop is comprised of four main layers: